Off-policy Evaluation with Deeply-abstracted States: Proposed state abstractions for policy evaluation

+\end{Def} The first condition in \eqref{eqn:model-irrelevant} corresponds to ``reward-irrelevance'' whereas the second condition represents ``transition-irrelevance''.
+Notice that the term $\sum_{s'\in \phi^{-1}(x')}\mathcal{T}(s'|a,s)$ -- appearing in the second equation of \eqref{eqn:model-irrelevant} -- represents the probability of transitioning to $\phi(S')=x'$ in the abstract state space.
+Thus, the second condition essentially requires the abstract next state $\phi(S')$ to be conditionally independent of $S$ given $A$ and $\phi(S)$.
+Assuming $S$ can be decomposed into the union of relevant features and irrelevant features.
+The condition implies that the evolution of those relevant features depends solely on themselves, independent of those irrelevant features.
+This ensures that $\phi$ is an MSA, as shown in the following lemma. \begin{lemma} The abstraction derived from model-irrelevance \eqref{def:model} is an MSA. \end{lemma} To compute such a type-I MSA, we first adapt existing algorithms \citep{ha2018recurrent,franccois2019combined,gelada2019deepmdp} to train a model-irrelevant abstraction $\phi$, parameterized via deep neural networks.
+We next combine $\phi(s)$ with $\{\pi(a|s): a\in \mathcal{A}\}$ to ensure $\pi$-irrelevance.
+Refer to Appendix \ref{sec:implementforward} for the detailed procedures.

-To begin with, we discuss two perspectives of the data generated within the MDP framework; see Figure \ref{fig:twoviews} for a graphical illustration. \begin{enumerate}[leftmargin=*] \item The first perspective is the traditional \textbf{forward MDP} model with all state-action-reward triplets sequenced by time index.
-This yields the model-based irrelevance condition defined in Definition \ref{def:model}.
-We will discuss the relationship between this condition and Definitions \ref{def:Qpi}-\ref{def:wpi} below. \item The second perspective offers a backward view by reversing the time order.
+\textbf{Type-II MSA}.
+To illustrate the second type of MSA, we begin by discussing two perspectives of the data generated the MDP framework (see Figure \ref{fig:twoviews} for graphical illustrations of both perspectives):

+\begin{enumerate}[leftmargin=*] \item The first perspective is the traditional (forward) MDP model with all state-action-reward triplets sequenced by time index.
+This yields the model-based irrelevance condition defined in Definition \ref{def:model}. \item The second perspective offers a backward view by reversing the time order.
 Specifically, due to the symmetric nature of the Markov assumption — implying that if the future is independent of the past given the present, the past must also be independent of the future given the present — the reversed state-action pairs also maintain the Markov property.
-Leveraging this property, we define another \textbf{backward MDP}, which forms the basis for deriving model-based conditions for achieving $w^{\pi}$-irrelevance and motivates the subsequent two-step procedure.
-This development represents one of our main contributions. \end{enumerate}
+Leveraging this property, we define another backward MDP model below, which motivates the second type of MSA. \end{enumerate}

-\textbf{Forward MDP-based model-irrelevance}.
-We first explore the relationship between the model-irrelevance given in Definition \ref{def:model}, and the notions of $Q^{\pi}$-, $\rho^{\pi}$- and $w^{\pi}$-irrelevance. \begin{theorem}[OPE under model-irrelevance] Let $\phi$ denote a model-irrelevant abstraction. \begin{itemize}[leftmargin=*] \item If $\phi$ is additionally $\pi$-irrelevant, then $\phi$ is also $Q^{\pi}$-irrelevant.

-\item While $\phi$ is not necessarily $w^{\pi}$-irrelevant, MIS (Method 3) remains valid when applied to the abstract state space.
-Indeed, the validity only requires reward-irrelevance (see the first part of \eqref{eqn:model-irrelevant}).

-\item While $\phi$ is not necessarily $\rho^{\pi}$-irrelevant, SIS (Method 2) remains valid when applied to the abstract state space if $\phi$ is additionally $\pi$-irrelevant.